 For his entrepreneurial work, Eugene was honored as one of 50 Everyday American Heroes and a recipient of the Frederick Douglass 200 – included in a list of 200 people around the world who best embody the spirit and work of Frederick Douglass, one of the most influential figures in history.
 Eugene was also the recipient of the 2017 Distinguished Alumni Award from Princeton Theological Seminary.

-Eugene released his first book, Overrated: Are We More in Love with the Idea of Changing the World Than Actually Changing the World?
+Eugene is the author of two acclaimed books, Thou Shalt Not Be a Jerk: A Christian’s Guide to Engaging Politics (2020) and Overrated: Are We More in Love with the Idea of Changing the World Than Actually Changing the World?
+(2014)

-Eugene and Minhee have been married for twenty years and have three children.
+Eugene and Minhee have been married for 23 years and have three children.
 Together, they live in Seattle, Washington.